EthanPlant/EthanPlant/README.md

 # Hi I'm Ethan 👋

-I'm a 4th-year computer science student at the University of Ottawa, and software development intern at Amazon Web Services.
+I'm a 4th-year computer science student at the University of Ottawa

 - 📚 I'm currently learning **Rust**.